 An exciting project for everyone

-These are exciting times for the Woodbridge Riverside Trust and their supporters and for all those set to benefit from the bold vision of the Waterfront Woodbridge initiative.
+These are exciting times for Woodbridge Riverside Trust and for all those set to benefit from the bold vision of the Whisstocks initiative.
 The transformation of the derelict Whisstocks Boatyard site into a dynamic, new community facility is well underway.
-Construction works are complete and fitting out will start early in 2018.

 This is a new era.
-The land gifted to Woodbridge Town Council by the developer will give the people of Woodbridge a spectacular community space, which will include the magnificent Longshed, a purpose-built Museum and a public space for everyone to use.
+The land gifted to Woodbridge Town Council by the developer gives the people of Woodbridge a spectacular community space, alongside the magnificent Longshed and a purpose-built Museum for everyone to use.
 Forever.

 Our vision is to secure long term benefit for the community through enabling the sheer enjoyment of our outstanding maritime heritage and riverside environment, embracing learning, training and skills development.

 - To secure long term enjoyment of our maritime history and riverside

 - To provide opportunities for education, training and maritime skills development for everyone.

 - To keep Woodbridge’s waterfront an attractive and interesting destination